Kori King: Early life and education

 Rashawn King was born on March 13, 2000 and raised in Boston.
 His father is Trinidadian and his mother is Portuguese and Native American.
 His parents are divorced.
 He attended Boston Arts Academy for visual arts.
+He then studied communication in college, but dropped out after a year.
+King has a background in animation.
+Before starting his drag career, King was a pharmacy technician and store manager at Walgreens.

 Career

 King's drag persona is Kori King, billed as the "Black Barbie of Boston".
 In 2023, she performed alongside Kesha as part of the Only Love Tour.
 That same year, she was awarded the "Boston's Best New Performer to Watch" award.
 She also played Ariel in a local Little Mermaid-themed drag show.
 Kori King acquired large followings on TikTok and YouTube early in her career.
 Ian Helms included her in Queertys 2024 list of Boston's top twenty drag performers.

+Kori King was included in INTO Magazines "25 Under 25" list in 2025.
+She signed with CAA in 2026.

 RuPaul's Drag Race

 Kori King competed on the seventeenth season (2025) of RuPaul's Drag Race.
 She entered the Werk Room on the premiere episode wearing an outfit inspired by Dunkin' Donuts.
 She was named the "trade" of the season by her castmates.
-On the fourth episode, Kori King placed in the bottom two and defeated Joella in a lip-sync contest to remain in the competition.
+On the fourth episode, Kori King placed in the bottom two and defeated Joella in a lip-sync contest to "Buttons" by The Pussycat Dolls in order to remain in the competition.
 Kori King impersonated Big Ang for the Snatch Game challenge on the seventh episode.
-She placed in the bottom again on the eighth episode, defeating Acacia Forgot in the lip-sync.
+She placed in the bottom again on the eighth episode, defeating Acacia Forgot in a lip-sync to "Wet Dream" by Adam Lambert.
 She was eliminated from the competition on the ninth episode, after placing the bottom two of a design challenge and losing a lip-sync contest against Lydia B Kollins.
 Kori King placed ninth overall.
-Pride.com has described her as a "fan favorite".
+Pride.com and PinkNews have described her as a "fan favorite".

 On the fifteenth episode, ahead of the season finale, Kori King competed in the lip sync contest known as the "Lip Sync LaLaPaRuza Smackdown", which pitted all of the season's eliminated queens against one another in a lip sync battle tournament.
 After defeating Arrietty, Lana Ja'Rae, and her romantic partner Lydia B Kollins in the preliminary battles, Kori King advanced to the final round, where she lipsynced against Suzie Toot to "Apt."
 (2024) by Rosé and Bruno Mars.
 Ultimately, Suzie Toot was pronounced victorious by RuPaul, thus making Kori King the second place runner-up of the LaLaPaRuza tournament.
 Kori King's Instagram following grew by 783 percent as the show aired.